 - Womb Level: Very briefly at the end of the Final Descent path.

 - World of Symbolism: Everything from the environments, to the enemies, to the dialogue, holds some sort of symbolic weight with the main character.

 - Worst Aid: The "medecine" in Insanity.
-"Painted lead tablets"?
+"Purified lead tablets"?
 "Cocaine extract in alcohol"?
 "Arsenic capsules"!?

 - Your Worst Nightmare: Gabby, pulling double shift as both the Distressed Damsel and the Big Bad.
 Either way, whenever she shows up, she's never helpful.